- Holocene epoch

 In the North Cascades of Washington, the Straight Creek Fault may have been active during the early Oligocene epoch.
 The Straight Creek Fault cuts and offsets the Eocene Chuckanut Formation.
 This demonstrates that the fault must have formed after the Eocene epoch when the Chuckanut Formation originated.
 The Straight Creek Fault is cut off and ends at the Chilliwack Batholith, which demonstrates that fault motion must have stopped by the time the Chilliwack Batholith formed.
 The Chilliwack Batholith actually comprises several plutons that range in age from Oligocene to Pliocene.
 Because the Chilliwack Batholith cuts off the Straight Creek Fault, and the batholith itself is not faulted, it seems clear that by sometime during the Oligocene epoch the Straight Creek fault had ceased its strike-slip fault motion.

 The Straight Creek fault forms the western boundary of the North Cascades Crystalline Core.
 In the North Cascades, and in the western North Cascades west of the Straight Creek Fault, most of the rocks are older than Oligocene.
-The big exception is plutons and volcanic rocks produced by the Cascade Volcanic Arc, which began roughly 35 to 37 million years ago, either late in the Eocene epoch or early in the Oligocene epoch.
+The big exception is plutons and volcanic rocks produced by the Cascade Volcanic Arc, which began roughly 40 million years ago, either late in the Eocene epoch or early in the Oligocene epoch.

 The Eocene epoch was a time of major change in the Pacific Northwest.
 Part way into the Eocene epoch, the last major terrane, the Siletzia terrane, accreted to the coast.
 The plate boundary along the coast underwent transform (sideways) tectonics rather than normal subduction tectonics.
 Unusual volcanic rocks erupted throughout much of the Northwest, to as far inland as as the east side of the Rocky Mountains.
 Huge volumes of sandstone were deposited into tectonic (fault-bounded) basins as the various types of mountain ranges in the area underwent uplift and erosion.
 The last major coal deposits were formed from swampy areas along rivers feeding sediment to the coast.
 The climate was warm and humid, as this was many millions of years before the Earth cooled into its more recent ice ages and glaciations.
 Biological evolution, occurring millions of years after the dinosaurs had become extinct, produced fascinating new forms of life.
 Some world-class examples of certain types of mammals and flowering plants were preserved in fossils from the Pacific Northwest, ancestors to the modern species we are familiar with today.